16 Things to Buy From a Pawn Shop

 Summary

-You can find some great deals on a lot of different items at pawn shops.
+You can find great deals on many different items at pawn shops.
 However, you can get skunked if you’re not careful.